MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaAgreementFileLocalization.md

   \[WorkflowVersionNumber \<Int32?\>\]: The unique identifier of workflowVersion

 VERSIONS \<IMicrosoftGraphAgreementFileVersion\[\]\>: Read-only.
-Customized versions of the terms of use agreement in the Azure AD tenant.
+Customized versions of the terms of use agreement in the Microsoft Entra tenant.
-  \[CreatedDateTime \<DateTime?\>\]: The date time representing when the file was created.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+  \[CreatedDateTime \<DateTime?\>\]: The date time representing when the file was created.
+The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   \[DisplayName \<String\>\]: Localized display name of the policy file of an agreement.
 The localized display name is shown to end users who view the agreement.